Shortest LCD embeddings of binary, ternary and quaternary linear codes: Introduction

 \section{Introduction}

 In 1992, J. L. Massey~\cite{Massey-LCD-code} defined LCD codes as linear codes with complementary duals.
 Since he showed that, for LCD codes, the nearest-codeword decoding problem could be reduced to a simpler problem, LCD codes have been the subject of wide interest.
 Sendrier~\cite{Sendrier-LCD-GV} showed that LCD codes met the asymptotic Gilbert-Varshamov bound, which indicates that they have good properties from the perspective of coding theory.
-One of the most notable recent research on LCD codes is their application to cryptography.
+Liu and Wang~\cite{Liu-LCD-class} enumerated the number of Euclidean and Hermitian LCD codes over finite fields using cogredience theories of alternative matrices, symmetric matrices.
+One of the most notable recent studies on LCD codes is their application to cryptography.
 Carlet and Guilley~\cite{Carlet-LCD-side-channel} introduced an application of LCD codes against side-channel attacks (SCA) and fault injection attacks (FIA).

 Carlet et al.~\cite{Carlet-LCD-equiv} have shown an interesting result that every linear code over $\mathbb{F}_q$ where $q\ge 4$ is equivalent to some Euclidean LCD code and every linear code over $\mathbb{F}_{q^2}$ where $q\ge 3$ is equivalent to some Hermitian LCD code.
 However, in the case of Euclidean LCD codes over $\mathbb{F}_2$, $\mathbb{F}_3$ and Hermitian LCD codes over $\mathbb{F}_4$, the bounds for minimum distances are unknown for many lengths and dimensions.